This is not a rhetorical question; I really want to know.

 Back to that original question

-I’ve written before that I will never complain about airline prices.
+I’ve written before that I don’t complain about airline prices.
 And that is true when it comes to the industry as a whole.
 But when one airline’s prices are so much higher than those of other major airlines, something is seriously out of whack.

 And it’s not just their prices that are a problem.
 United consistently earns some of the worst scores when it comes to customer service.
 Remember, this is the airline that breaks guitars and kicks people off flights for taking pictures.
 And it’s not like United offers any special amenities – they don’t have tv sets and outlets on each seat like Air Canada and JetBlue.